 Flavours of New Brunswick: The Best Recipes from Our Kitchens by Karen Powell

-Written by Saint John native Karen Powell, this book is actually a ‘best of’ two of her cookbooks that came out in early 2000.
+Written by Saint John native Karen Powell, this book is actually a ‘best of’ two of her cookbooks that came out early in the 2000's.
 These 2 books combined sold over 15,000 copies.
 There are almost 200 recipes to pick from: desserts, sides, SO MANY seafood and some staple recipes for everyday cooking.
 You will find plenty that use New Brunswick local foods like maple syrup, mussels, salmon and fiddleheads.
 This one is new to my collection and I’m still working through it.

 Here are a few that I can’t wait to try: